mmatthews06/react-tic-tac-toe/README.md

 This project uses React 16.x, Node.js 8.x (LTS), and Bablyon.js 3.2.0 at present.
 There are plans to add more front-end renderers besides SVG (e.g., the Bablyon board is in progress), and one or two more back-end players that are more AI-like, and probabilistic in their moves.

-### Special Note
+### Special Notes
-This project is about a lot of things, but, right now, the Tic-Tac-Toe algorithm isn't one of them.
+* This project is about a lot of things, but, right now, the Tic-Tac-Toe algorithm isn't one of them.
 I have plans for basically every piece of this.
 All in due time.
+* Next steps include finishing the Babylon.js 3D board, moving the little bit of state to a Redux store, UI updates (and likely an [Ant Design](https://ant.design/) front-end, since I prefer it to Material UI), a reinforcement learning-trained Tic-Tac-Toe playing implementation, and more.

 ### Installation
 This set of steps currently only starts up the *dev* server, but it should suffice as a demo.